 Optical insurance, or vision insurance as it is sometimes referred to, provides financial help towards paying for your vision care.
 A policy is typically set up where you might pay a monthly premium and access various levels of discounts on eye care and treatment.

 While some general health insurance policies might include optical insurance as standard that can often be upgraded, other policies might require you to pay an additional premium to add optical insurance to your policy.
 Again, there are other optical plans that are standalone policies that can be bought separately.

-What does optical insurance cover?
+What does optical and glasses insurance cover?

 The cover benefits to an optical insurance policy can vary depending on the plan but typically can include cover towards the following:

 Make sure you shop around to compare policies and cover benefits to ensure you have the best chance of finding the best deal for you.